wp-plugins/seeing-red/readme.txt

 3. The appearance of the open "Help" tab in the "Posts" pane.

 == Changelog ==

+= 1.1 =
+* CSS is contained in an external stylesheet, rather than being added to the <head> element, thus saving server resources.

 = 1.0 =
 * First release